rogelioprieto/linux-tips/_posts/2022-02-16-how-to-install-vscode-extensions-in-vscodium.md

 sudo rm product.json.TEMP
 ```

-3. Close and open again VSCodium.
+3. Close and open again, VSCodium.

-Additionally, some extensions request to modify `settings.json` file.
+Additionally, some extensions request to modify the `settings.json` file.
-You can find it in the path (replace YourUsername for yours): `/home/YourUsername/.config/VSCodium/User`.
+You can find it in the path (replace `YourUsername` with yours): `/home/YourUsername/.config/VSCodium/User`.

 ## Source: